-City Fish Co. isn’t just world-renowned for its immaculate selection of seafood, it also holds the illustrious title of being the oldest seafood stand at the Market.
+City Fish is one of the oldest seafood stands at the Market.
 Located in the heart of the main arcade, City Fish Co. is a must-see when at the Market.

 Under the original name of the Municipal Fish Market, City Fish Co. opened in 1918 in one of the original stalls on Pike Place.
 Immediately, throngs of consumers swooped down on the business, buying their three and half-pound limit of fish and oysters at a third of the previous cost.
 They sold over 1,391 pounds of salmon alone on that first day to hungry Seattleites.

 City Fish Co.’s opening followed a year of hardship for the nation.
 As America was at war in 1917 and food supplies rationed, seafood-loving Seattleites were faced with a fish shortage of epic proportions.
 Enterprising businessmen, hoping to make a large profit on the meager supply, took advantage of the situation by inflating prices well beyond what average shoppers could afford.
 Citizens were outraged.